NAL-SupportTeam/NECCS-NAL-Automation/README.md

 # ssh -i ~/.ssh/id_rsa root@<SVmng IP Address of #2>
 ```

-_**Note:** Make to run these steps to prevent the confirmation prompt from displaying.
+_**Note:** Make sure to run these steps to prevent the confirmation prompt from displaying.
 The tool may not work properly if input is requested during installation operation._

 ### ■ INSTALLATION